 - Commodity Charge The commodity charge represents the market price of electricity consumed by customers and is passed through the IESO back to operators of generating stations.
 It includes the global adjustment, which represents the difference between the market price of electricity and the rates paid to regulated and contracted generators. - Retail Transmission Rate The retail transmission rate represents the costs incurred in respect of the transmission of electricity from generating stations to local distribution networks.
-Retail transmission rates are a pass-through to operators of transmission facilities. - WMS Charge The WMS charge represents various wholesale market support costs, such as the cost of the IESO to administer the wholesale electricity system, operate the electricity market, and maintain reliable operation of the provincial grid.
-Wholesale charges are a pass-through to the IESO.
+Retail transmission rates are a pass-through to operators of transmission facilities. - WMS Charge The WMS charge represents various wholesale market support costs, such as the cost of the IESO to administer the wholesale electricity system, operate the electricity market and maintain reliable operation of the provincial grid.
+Wholesale charges are a pass-through to the IESO. - Distribution Rate The distribution rate is designed to recover the costs incurred by LDC in delivering electricity to customers, including the OEB-allowed cost of capital.
+Distribution rates are regulated by the OEB and include fixed and variable [usage-based] components, based on a forecast of LDC's customers and load.

-For the years ended December 31, 2021 and 2020 [All tabular amounts in millions of Canadian dollars]
+For the years ended December 31, 2022 and 2021 [All tabular amounts in millions of Canadian dollars]